evias/PicPoll/README.md

 Apps on Parse: https://www.parse.com/docs/cloudcode/guide

-The last step of the installation is to deploy the application to the Parse App "myPicOfTheMonth" you created earlier.
+The last step of the installation is to deploy the application to the Parse App "myPicPollApp" you created earlier.
 The command-line tools from Parse make this process very easy:

-    $ parse new -a myPicOfTheMonth
+    $ parse new -a myPicPollApp
-    $ parse deploy myPicOfTheMonth
+    $ parse deploy myPicPollApp

 Your Feedback Management app is now online !